 A: YES.
 We would love to!
-Our yard can be a bit of a "dog park" at times and it doesn't matter if your dog is playful or not, he/she will get dirty!
-A bath is an add-on service that can be booked through DogVacay!
+Our yard can be a bit of a "dog park" at times and it doesn't matter if your dog is playful or not, he/she will get dirty! *you have been warned!* A bath is an add-on service that can be booked through DogVacay!

 Q: Do you accept dogs that are not spayed or neutered?
 Puppies?